 The strategy details how Northstowe should encourage the provision of flexible business space to aid small and medium-sized enterprises and ‘third place’ working away from the traditional office or home, increasing the amount of people working within the town centre on a day-to-day basis.
 This ‘third place’ working will help retain workers who live locally but have their main place of work outside Northstowe.

 South Cambridgeshire District Council’s Lead Cabinet Member for Planning, Cllr Dr. Tumi Hawkins (pictured - above), said: “We’re continuing to work closely with Homes England and all the partners at Northstowe to bring forward a thriving, vibrant town centre where current and new residents will want to spend time and money.
-Clearly retail as an industry has changed hugely during the past decade – and it will continue to do so following the Coronavirus pandemic.
+Clearly retail as an industry has changed hugely during the past decade – and it will continue to do so.
 This strategy is a bold vision but also ensures there is enough flexibility to adapt to changing shopping habits in the years ahead.
 Growing local businesses and economies is one of our four Business Plan priorities and we have a unique opportunity at Northstowe to create a town centre that supports small and medium sized companies, and the local jobs they create, from the very start.”

 Mike Goulding, Project Director at Homes England said: “The approval of the Town Centre Strategy is a huge moment for Northstowe.
 Homes England has worked closely with experts and a range of partners, including South Cambridgeshire District Council, to make sure that this Strategy is adaptable and resilient in the face of major changes on the high street.
 We look forward to the town centre becoming the heart of a growing, thriving community.”